centreon/centreon-documentation/en/integrations/plugin-packs/procedures/hardware-storage-nimble-restapi.md

 yum install centreon-pack-hardware-storage-nimble-restapi.noarch
 ```

-3. On the centreon Web interface, install the *Nimble SNMP* Centreon Plugin-Pack on the "Configuration > Plugin Packs > Manager" page
+3. On the centreon Web interface, install the *Nimble Storage Rest API* Centreon Plugin-Pack on the "Configuration > Plugin Packs > Manager" page

 ## Configuration